 Learn about the incredible History and Heritage of the Beaumont Estate.

 Once the school closed in the late 1960′s, Beaumont Estate was purchased by British computer company ICL who used it as their training centre.
 In 2003, Hayley Conference Centres bought the venue and developed it into an upscale conference venue.
-The original White House in the grounds and the Chapel were left untouched and under-utilised.
-Under-used that is until Principal Hayley Hotels and Conference Venues acquired Beaumont House in 2007.
+The original White House in the grounds and the Chapel were left untouched and under-utilised until Principal Hayley Hotels and Conference Venues acquired Beaumont House in 2007.

 In June 2008, Beaumont Estate embarked on an ambitious refurbishment programme to completely renovate The White House and restore the Chapel.
 Just 5 months and £8.1million later and the beautiful, exclusive executive suite that is The White House re-opened and the magnificent Chapel was unveiled.